khadka7/laravel-vue/readme.md

 ## About Project

-This project is developed using Laravel 5.6 and Vue.js
+This project is developed using Laravel 5.6 and Vue.js.

-Laravel is accessible, yet powerful, providing tools needed for large, robust applications.

-The basic use of CRUD , Vue js third party plugins , Image Upload.

-Vue.js is a JavaScript framework with various optional tools for building user interfaces
+ The concept of this project is to give basic idea of Laravel as Backend and Vue.js as Frontend.

+You can find the basic CRUD example with frontend authentication.

 ## Learning Laravel